phani-kb/dns-toolkit/README.md

 All source details—including URLs, categories, licenses, update frequency, and website links—are managed in the configuration files located in the `data/config` folder (`sources*.json`).

+Sources are configured in `data/config/sources*.json` files.
+Each source specifies:

+- Download URL and frequency
+- Source type (domain, IPv4, IPv6, AdGuard, etc.)
+- Categories (advertising, malware, privacy, etc.)
+- License and website information

 [View and edit source configuration files in `data/config/`](https://github.com/phani-kb/dns-toolkit/tree/main/data/config)

 > **To add, modify, or review sources, always refer to the files in `data/config/`.**

+## Special Note on Top Domains (Transco.eu)

+Top domains sourced from the Transco.eu list (`domain_top` type) are treated as an allowlist.
+You can configure the `count_to_consider` value in the relevant config file (`data/config/sources_domain_top.json`) to increase the number of top domains included in the allowlist.
+This is useful for fine-tuning the strictness or permissiveness of your DNS filtering setup.

 ---